Course Content

 Unions in MySQL

 In MySQL, “UNION’ is used to combine the results of two or more `SELECT` queries into a single result set.
 The queries must have the same number of columns and compatible data types.
-The main points to consider when using UNION are:
+Unions in MySQL are the elegant fusion mechanism that stitches together result sets from multiple SELECT queries into a single, seamless stream, enabling analysts to consolidate data across tables, databases, or even servers as if they were one unified source, all while preserving performance and precision.

 – UNION’ automatically removes duplicate rows.